dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

 A useful example of how to add methods that assist in debugging your
 code: [BTNode.java](class12/BTNode.java)

+Resources:
+* [whiteboard notes](class12/whiteboard-class12.png) &ndash; including updated list of nodes traversed for the warm-up example at the start

 ## Class 11

 Binary trees session 1.
 Today's topics: